couchdeveloper/RXPromise/README.md

 **Explicit Execution Context**

-The _Execution Context_ defines where the continuation (more precicely, the completion handler or the error handler) will finally execute on.
+The _Execution Context_ defines where the continuation (more precisely, the completion handler or the error handler) will finally execute on.
 When setting up a continuation for a `RXPromise` we can explicitly specify the execution context using the `thenOn` and the `thenOnMain` property.
 The execution context is used to ensure concurrency requirements for shared resources which will be accessed concurrently in handlers and from elsewhere.
 The execution context can be a dispatch queue, a `NSOperationQueue`, a `NSThread` or even a `NSManagedObjectContext`.

 See also [The Execution Context](#the-execution-context).

 **Cancellation**

 Additionally, `RXPromise` supports *cancellation*, which is invaluable in virtual every real application.
 For more details about _Cancellation_ please refer to chapter [Cancellation](#cancellation).

 **Set of Helper Methods**